Skip to content

 bash

-curl -X POST https://api.kinoforms.com/papi/v1/auth/token \
+curl -X POST https://dash.kinoforms.com/papi/v1/auth/token \

 -H "content-type: application/json" \